stevedatadog/katacoda-scenarios/dd101-npm/finish.md

 Congratulations!
-You have completed the Network Performance Monitoring Lab and the Introduction to Datadog Course.
+You have completed the Network Performance Monitoring Lab.
+You now know how to:

+- Enable NPM in a Datadog Agent Docker container
+- View NPM metrics between services in the Datadog App
+- View the Network Map in the Datadog App
+- Use NPM to detect networking problems between services
+- Diagnose network problems by looking at APM traces

+This also concludes the Introduction to Datadog Course.
 You now have a strong foundation to explore other courses in the Learning Center.

 Click [here](https://learn.datadog.com/) to return to the Learning Center.